Tunneled Dialysis Catheter Placement

 Description of the Procedure

-The skin from your neck to upper chest will be cleaned.
-An ultrasound and x-rays using contrast material will help the doctor locate the vein that is being used.
-It will also help the doctor see that the catheters are in the correct place.
+An ultrasound and x-rays using contrast material will be used to help locate the vein.
+It will also help put the catheters in place.

 A small incision will be made in the lower neck.
-The doctor will enter the jugular vein in the neck with a needle and pass a small guidewire into the vein.
-The guidewire will be passed down the jugular vein, to a larger blood vessel called the vena cava.
+The doctor will access the jugular vein in the neck with a needle and pass a small guidewire into the vein.
+The guidewire will be passed to a larger blood vessel called the vena cava.

 A second incision will be made in the chest below the first incision.
-The doctor will create a tunnel just under the skin between the first and second incisions.
-The flexible dialysis catheter is then passed from the second incision, through the tunnel, to the first incision site, where it is passed over the guidewire and into its final position.
+A tunnel will be made just under the skin between the first and second incisions.
+The flexible dialysis catheter is then passed from the second incision, through the tunnel, to the first incision site.
+This is where it is passed over the guidewire and into its final position.
 The guidewire is removed from the blood vessels.
 The other end of the catheter will remain outside of the body, extending through the second incision.
 The doctor will make sure that blood is flowing in the catheter.

-Correct catheter placement postitioning can be confirmed with x-rays.
-Once in place, the catheter will be secured with stitches.
+Correct catheter placement can be checked with x-rays.
+The catheter will be secured with stitches.
 Some catheters have a cuff that sits in the tunnel under the skin.
 This cuff helps keep the tube secure and free of infection.
 The first incision will be closed.
 It may be closed with stitches, tape, or a type of medical glue.
 The second incision will be stitched around the catheter to help it stay in place.
 Both areas will be bandaged.

 How Long Will It Take?